First-Year Students on Academic Probation

-Ability: the student may have done poorly in courses that require certain skills.
-You should ask if the student is in the right major and how he or she could benefit from tutoring.
+- Ability: When you have performed poorly in courses that require certain skills, go to the Tutoring Center or the office hours of your professor.
 Motivation or study habits might not be the issue as much as aptitude.

-Employment: it is very common for students to work while they go to college, and many work a lot of hours.
-While students may need the money, you should help them see that working too many hours is counter productive.
-They loose far more than they gain, both economically and educationally.
-If it’s not possible for a student to reduce the number of hours/week they work, you should explore the possibility of reducing the number of course a student takes, keeping in mind the student’s financial aid will be affected if they attend part time (below 12 credits).
+- Employment: We understand that students may not only go to college, but work too.
+However, working too many hours is counter productive.
+You lose far more than you gain, both economically and educationally.
+If it’s not possible for you to reduce the number of hours/weeks you work, explore the possibility of reducing the number of courses/credits you take, but keeping in mind financial aid will be affected if you switch to part time (below 12 credits).

-Choice of major: often students select a major based on wrong information, parental pressure, pressure to select a major, or any variety of reasons that do not reflect a mature and self aware choice.
-Students’ performance may be tied to doubt about their major choice or pressure they feel to pursue something that does not interest or suit you.
+- Choice of major: Sometimes, a major is selected due to wrong information, parental pressure, pressure to select a major, or any variety of reasons that do not reflect a mature and self aware choice.
+Sometimes poor performance may be tied to doubt about your major choice or pressure you feel to pursue something that does not interest or suit you.
 Talk to an advisor, or think about taking our Exploring Majors and Careers course during your first or second year.